 Flexible rings of Kairi Sirendi are made by using 3D rubber print.
 Kairi reflects on our daily computer work by capturing movements of a mouse.

-Mariliis Hopp uses plaster powder bed 3D printing to touch upon such topic as as censoring in virtual space.
+Mariliis Hopp 3D printed plaster powder to touch upon such topic as as censoring in virtual space.

 Jaan Škerin delves into a topic of a sound by recording surrounded noises.
 By putting his phone into a working washing machine he gets a special sound that he translates into a shape.